UnlyEd/airtable-utils/README.md

 This repo is mostly about Airtable utilities to centralise formulas and such.

+## Scripts (automations)

+Those are generic scripts meant to be re-used by anyone.

+- `vLookup3d`: This script can be used to resolve a value from a "range" table, based on a value in a "source" table and update a field in the "destination" table.

 ## Formulas:

 Those are generic formulas meant to be re-used by anyone.